 • Vanilla Extract: Adds a touch of warmth.

-How to Make Healthy Peanut Butter Granola
+How to Make Peanut Butter Granola (Step-by-Step)

-2. Whisk the wet ingredients: In a large bowl, whisk together the peanut butter, melted coconut oil, maple syrup, coconut sugar, and vanilla extract until smooth.
+1. Step 1: In a large bowl, whisk together the peanut butter, melted coconut oil, maple syrup, coconut sugar, and vanilla extract.
+Stir in the oats, chia seeds, ground flaxseed, cinnamon, and salt.

 Megan’s Tips